Updated: Jul 16

-The doctor explained that usually when a foreign object invades the body, that the body will reject it in some form.
-In my case, the glass went so deep in my foot, that my body received it as a part of itself and grew scar tissue around it.
-As time progressed, some nerves became lodged in the tissue causing the pain.
-Needless to say, I had to have surgery.
-I was not thrilled by any means to have my foot cut open again, but I knew the glass had to be cut out in order for me to experience complete healing.
-After 5 weeks in a boot and some therapy, I am almost good as new.
-My foot has since healed and although I have some numbness, I don’t have any pain.
-Most importantly, I’m able to sing and lead worship without any hindrance when I move.
+The doctor explained that usually when a foreign object invades the body, that the body will reject it in some way naturally.
+In my case, one piece of glass went so deep in my foot that my body received it as a part of itself and grew scar tissue around it.
+As time progressed, some nerves became entangled in the tissue causing the pain.
+I was not thrilled by any means to have my foot cut open again, but I knew the glass had to be cut out in order for me to walk freely.
+After 5 weeks in a boot and some therapy, I was as good as new.

 I want to encourage you that our God is a gentle, loving surgeon.
-With our lives in His hands, we are sure to experience ultimate healing.
-But we have to surrender and sign the dotted line.
-Although I had an actual physical surgery to remove my foreign object, God has shown me many other spiritual and emotional “foreign objects” that we can allow to become hindrances in our walk.
-They’ve kept us from living in freedom and pursuing our destiny.
+When we cast our cares and hurts on Him, we will experience complete restoration and healing if we just receive it.
+We need to yield to the Great Physician and sign the dotted line and come into agreement with His truth and His promises.
+Although I had an actual physical surgery to remove a foreign object, God showed me many other emotional “foreign objects” that I had allowed to become hindrances in my walk.
+I was hobbling around internally.
+These foreign objects keep us from living in freedom and pursuing our destiny.
 For some it may be inner vows or judgments that were made because of abuse or abandonment, or it may be insecurity, rejection, pride, comparison, anger or bitterness.
-Whatever it is, it needs to be cut out at the root and it can be painful, but God is faithful to stand by you every step of the way to recovery.
+Whatever it is, it needs to be cut out at the root.
+It can be painful process at first, but God is faithful to stand with you, and even carry you, every step of the way to recovery.